emilaasa/clj-pdf/README.md

-a library for easily generating pdfs from clojure. an example pdf is available [here](https://github.com/yogthos/clj-pdf/raw/master/example.pdf) with its source [below](#a-complete-example).
+a library for easily generating pdfs from clojure. an example pdf is available [here](https://github.com/yogthos/clj-pdf/raw/master/example.pdf) with its source [below](#a-complete-example). a library for easily generating pdfs from clojure. an example pdf is available [here](https://github.com/yogthos/clj-pdf/raw/master/example.pdf) with its source [below](#a-complete-example). a library for easily generating pdfs from clojure. an example pdf is available [here](https://github.com/yogthos/clj-pdf/raw/master/example.pdf) with its source [below](#a-complete-example). a library for easily generating pdfs from clojure. an example pdf is available [here](https://github.com/yogthos/clj-pdf/raw/master/example.pdf) with its source [below](#a-complete-example). a library for easily generating pdfs from clojure. an example pdf is available [here](https://github.com/yogthos/clj-pdf/raw/master/example.pdf) with its source [below](#a-complete-example).

 <!-- start doctoc generated toc please keep comment here to allow auto update -->
 <!-- don't edit this section, instead re-run doctoc to update -->